CDC Expands Guidance On Informed Consent To Support Workplace SARS-CoV-2 Testing

 The City Expands its “Ban-the-Box” Ordinance

-Since 2015, Philadelphia’s “Fair Criminal Record Screening Standards” (FCRSS) has required employers that use criminal history for pre-hire screening purposes to, among other things, defer any inquiries about criminal history until after a conditional offer of employment, remove any criminal history question from employment applications, and remove any question in employment documents regarding the applicant’s willingness to submit to a background check before a conditional offer.
-The law also prohibits Philadelphia employers from considering convictions older than seven years (excluding any period of incarceration) and mandates that they conduct an individualized assessment before rejecting an applicant with a criminal record considering, the following factors:
+Since 2015, Philadelphia’s “Fair Criminal Record Screening Standards” (FCRSS) has required employers that use criminal history for pre-hire screening purposes to, among other things, defer any inquiries about criminal history until after a conditional offer of employment, remove any criminal history question from employment applications, and remove any question in employment documents regarding the candidate’s willingness to submit to a background check before a conditional offer.
+The law also prohibits Philadelphia employers from considering convictions older than seven years (excluding any period of incarceration) and mandates that they conduct an individualized assessment before rejecting an candidate with a criminal record considering, the following factors:

 (a) The nature of the offense;